 The programme meets the standards of education and training required by the Health and Care Professions Council (HCPC) – the statutory regulator for practitioner psychologists in the UK.
 The programme has full accreditation from the British Psychological Society (BPS) and graduates of the programme are able to apply for chartered membership and full membership of the Division of Clinical Psychology.

 On successful completion of the programme, trainees are awarded a Doctorate in Clinical Psychology (DClinPsy) which confers eligibility to apply for registration with the HCPC as a clinical psychologist in the UK.

-Most trainees are both full-time paid employees of the National Health Service, and registered students on the Doctorate in Clinical Psychology at King's College London.
+Trainees are both full-time employees of the National Health Service, and registered students on the Doctorate in Clinical Psychology at King's College London.
 Trainees on the programme are key stakeholders, helping to shape its development and evolution through participation in training committees and feedback systems.